-Perf ormance Outcomes Acceptable Outcomes For assessable development ilding or structure on a local heritage is not demolished or relocated unless: it is structurally unsound and is not reasonably capable of being made structurally sound; or the change does not result in the loss of the particular heritage values of the place.
+Perf ormance Outcomes Acceptable Outcomes For For assessable development rilding or structure on a local heritage e is not demolished or relocated unless: it is structurally unsound and is not reasonably capable of being made structurally sound; or the change does not result in the loss of the particular heritage values of the place.
 AO1.1 Development does not result in the partial or total demolition or removal of a building or structure on the site.
 Editor's note-Where an alternative outcome is proposed, a structural report or heritage impact statement, prepared by suitably qualified persons may be needed to demonstrate compliance with PO1. unle: etation of heritage value is retained ss it is in poor health and a safety ard, and is not reasonably capable of g restored to good health.
 Vegetation of heritage value on the site is retained and is not damaged by new development.
 Editor's note-A report prepared by an Australian Qualification Framework level 5 qualified aboriculturalist may be required to demonstrate compliance with PO2. dam elopment does not alter, remove, age or conceal the heritage features or es of the place.
 No acceptable outcome is nominated.
 PO4 AO4.1 (1)(2)(3)(4) building elements: are sympathetic to, but do not reproduce traditional building forms; are visually subservient to a heritage building; incorporate similar proportions and building lines, such as window shape, size and positioning and eaves heights; and utilise materials and finishes that do not detract from or draw attention away from the existing building.
-Alterations to existing buildings or structures do not alter the external appearance of the building.
-PO5 No acceptable outcome is nominated. g and excavation does not diminish the age or streetscape values, including: reducing public access or views to and from the local heritage place; or causing the removal of significant landscape features; or introducing large incongruent or overbearing retaining walls. herit onfiguration of land does not diminish the age, character, context and streetscape es of the place, including by: No acceptable outcome is nominated.
+Alterations to existing buildings or structures do not alter the external appearance of the building. ig and excavation does not diminish the age or streetscape values, including: reducing public access or views to and from the local heritage place; or causing the removal of significant landscape features; or introducing large incongruent or overbearing retaining walls.
+No acceptable outcome is nominated. herit No acceptable outcome is nominated.

-Perf ormance Outcomes Acceptable Outcomes (1) a reduction of public access or views (0) to and from the local heritage place; or (2) the potential for overshadowing of the local heritage place; or (3) the removal of significant landscape features or contextual elements; or (4) the disruption of the historic subdivision pattern of the area.
+Performance Outcomes Acceptable Outcomes

+(1) a reduction of public access or views

+to and from the local heritage place; or

+(2) the potential for overshadowing of the

+local heritage place; or

+(3) the removal of significant landscape

+features or contextual elements; or

+(4) the disruption of the historic

+subdivision pattern of the area.